-McMillan, a Democrat, was the representative for South Carolina's 1st congressional district from 1931 to 1940.
+McMillan was the representative for South Carolina’s 1st congressional district and was a Democrat.
+He served from 1931 to 1940.

 From Dec 1925 to Aug 1939, McMillan missed 204 of 1,013 roll call votes, which is 20.1%.
 This is much worse than the median of 7.6% among the lifetime records of representatives serving in Aug 1939.
 The chart below reports missed votes over time.